 * Press Phil Heath transformation coached twice in a week’s cycle.
 On Monday, after the muscles of the chest, and on Thursday, after training deltas.
 As a rule, he performed 4 different exercises, combined into one “giant” set.
 The first exercise – twisting the press in 30 repetitions.
 The second exercise is lifting the legs lying on an inclined bench head up in 30 repetitions.
 The third exercise is lifting the legs in the vise on the crossbar in 20 repetitions.
 The fourth exercise is a “scissors” (alternating legs) sitting on a horizontal bench.
 In total, 3-4 such “gigantic” sets were performed.

 – Cardio in the off-season Phil Heath transformation did three or four times a week in the morning (30-40 minutes per session).
 As we approached the competition, the time for cardio training increased to one and a half hours per day.
-Training was conducted all the same in the mornings, but not 3-4 times, but 5 or more times per week training cycle.
+The training was conducted all the same in the mornings, but not 3-4 times, but 5 or more times per week training cycle.
 Approximately 2 months before the competition, Heath starts practicing cardiovascular exercises 2 times a day: 30-40 minutes in the morning and 30-40 minutes in the evening.

 – For reference, the working weight of Phil Heath is as follows: Bench press – 140-160 kg, barbell thrust – 140 kg.